SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 6. Queues (which send commands and data)
 7. Semaphore locking (code entry and variables)
 8. Basic Wifi connectivity
-9. WS2812 Addressable Indication RGB LED (remote control tranceiver (RMT) driver)
+9. WS2812 Addressable Indication RGB LED (employs the remote control transceiver (RMT) driver)

 ## Abstractions
 On a project level, the primary abstraction is the operation of the entire system.
 At this point, the project doesn't interact much with the surrounding world, so it's abstraction detail is limited.

 ## Block Diagrams
+The primary block diagram of the project is shown above.
+A block diagram shows the building blocks and typically a work process that starts on the left and moves to the right over time.

 ## Sequence Diagrams